Dr Jacqueline Maybin

 Research interests and current grants.

-A Senior Research Fellow and Consultant Gynaecologist, Dr Maybin studies menstruation with the aim of improving treatments for problematic periods and preventing their occurrence.The current research team focuses on the physiology of menstruation and the aberrations that lead to problematic periods.
-We have a particular interest in the cause of heavy menstrual bleeding, a condition that has a severe negative impact on the quality of life of many women.
+We have a particular interest in the cause of heavy menstrual bleeding, which has a severe negative impact on the quality of life of many women.
 We study the role of hypoxia during menstruation, particularly during the repair of the denuded endometrial surface.
 Our aim is to develop new, acceptable treatments for women with heavy periods to minimise the need for fertility removing surgery.

 - Maybin JA, Walmsley S, Saunders PKT, Weir C, Carmeliet P, Pollard J, Critchley HOD.
 Examining physiological hypoxia at menstruation to define the mechanisms that underpin endometrial resilience and heavy menstrual bleeding.
 Wellcome Trust Clinical Research Career Development Fellowship. £1 107 751.
 August 2019 to August 2024.